dvarrazzo/psycopg-pgdayuk-2013/slides/psycopg.rst

 Python in the 10's
 ==================

-- Software development: PHP -> Python
+- Web development: PHP -> Python

   (path similar to MySQL -> PostgreSQL)